mostafamhmoud/Udacity_Course2/README.md

 # Udacity_Course2

-## this is traffic light project written in atmel microchip ide
+## this is traffic light project written in atmel microchip IDE